ridgekuhn/arklone-retropie/README.md

 arklone is released under a GNU GPLv3 license.
 See [LICENSE.md](/LICENSE.md) for more information.

-rclone, RetroArch, EmulationStation, and ArkOS are the properties of their respective owners.
+rclone, RetroArch, EmulationStation, and RetroPie are the properties of their respective owners.

 ---